 - How will treatment affect my weight?

 - Are there any brochures or other printed material that I can have?
 What websites do you suggest?

 Feel free to ask other questions during your appointment.

 What to expect from your doctor

-Your doctor or mental health professional is likely to ask you a number of questions, such as:
+Your health care provider or mental health provider is likely to ask you several questions, such as:

 - How long have you been worried about your weight?